 The Easter Bunny and egg hunts are held in grocery stores near the Mexican/US Border, but a number of other activities fill the rest of the country during this busy and happy time.
-A great many delicious foods are available as well and this Hub offers recipes for several that I have collected.
+Many delicious foods are available as well, and this article offers recipes for several that I have collected.

 This is a young roasted lamb, or more traditionally, a young roasted goat.

-- 2 baby goats around 7 pounds each; 3 Tbsp salt; 1 Cup white vinegar
+- 2 baby goats around 7 pounds each

 - 3 chile serranos, seeded and chopped